 Past classes, which may be repeated from time to time, include

 - Developing Beliefs, Principles and Goals: A Pragmatist’s Guide to Spirituality

 - Flower Arranging

 - Guided Hikes, Bird Walks and Wildflower Walks

-- Let’s Write, also known as the Monday Writers, has been meeting during the summer at noon on Mondays.
+- Let’s Write, also known as the Monday Writers, has been meeting during the summer.
 Contact Lyn Stafford.